8th Conference of the Scientific Network on Female Sexual Health and Cancer: Reuniting and Extending Our Reach

 Structure: All abstracts should use the submission form and be organized into standard sections as follows:

 - Original Research abstracts: Objectives, Methods, Results, and Conclusions

 - Practice or Program Report abstracts: Objectives, Description/Procedures, Clinical Results/Relevance, and Conclusions

-- Authors and Affiliations: Please include authors in their proper order, followed by their degree and affiliation (institution name, city, state).
-Please include only the major affiliation (institution name); do not include department or center names unless that is the primary affiliation.
+Authors and Affiliations: Please include authors in their proper order, followed by their affiliation.
+Please include only the major affiliation; do not include department or center names unless that is the primary affiliation.

-Prior Publication Policy: Abstracts that have been submitted and accepted to prior meetings, but which present highly meritorious or novel work, will be accepted for review and considered for presentation; however, preference will be given to new science and/or clinical abstracts without a history of prior publication.
+Prior Publication Policy: Abstracts that have been submitted and accepted to prior meetings will be reviewed for acceptance; however, preference will be given to new science and/or clinical abstracts.
 If you have presented closely related work, please indicate the full citation where this material has been presented or published.

-The Stacy Tessler Lindau Trainee Research Award is awarded annually to the highest scored abstract submitted by a trainee.
-The purpose of the award is to encourage trainee membership in the Scientific Network and support the professional development of new investigators in the field of women’s sexual health and cancer.
-The award winner will be invited to present his/her abstract in a special paper presentation and will also be invited to provide a 2-minute video poster for inclusion on the Scientific Network’s website.
+The goal of the Stacy Tessler Lindau Trainee Research Award is to encourage trainee membership in the Scientific Network and support the professional development of new investigators in the field of women's sexual health and cancer.

 All abstracts with a trainee as first author will automatically be considered.
 Trainees can include graduate and undergraduate students from any discipline, residents, and postdoctoral fellows (PhD, MD, etc.).
 The abstract with the highest average score across all reviewers will receive the award.